tonyhollaar/streamlit_bls_connection/README.md

 ## Acknowledgments
 Special thanks 👏 to the Streamlit team for creating an amazing framework for building interactive web apps with Python.

+### Obtaining API Key
+Before using the `streamlit-bls-connection` package, you need to obtain an API key from the U.S. Bureau of Labor Statistics (BLS).
+The API key is required for enhanced data access capabilities, allowing for a larger number of requests.

+To obtain your API key, follow these steps:

+1. Visit the BLS registration page: [https://data.bls.gov/registrationEngine/](https://data.bls.gov/registrationEngine/).

+2. Fill out the registration form with the necessary details.

+3. Submit the registration form.

+4. You should receive an email confirmation with your API key.

+5. Copy your API key and use it as the value for the `api_key` parameter when using the `connection.query()` method.

+Please note that without an API key, you might be subject to limitations on the number of requests you can make.
+Having an API key will provide you with a more comprehensive and seamless experience when working with the BLS API.

 ## Use in Google Colab
 If you want to try it out in the cloud ☁️, to see the `streamlit-bls-connection` with a Streamlit app in action, you can click the link below!